 The allowance can be set-off against 100% of statutory income in the year of assessment.
 Any unutilised allowance can be carried forward to subsequent years until the whole amount has been fully utilised.

-For further information on obtaining halal certification from JAKIM, please visit www.halal.gov.my.
+For further information on obtaining halal certification from JAKIM, please visit www.halal.gov.my b.
+Incentives for Other Halal Activities

 Applications should be submitted to the Halal Development Corporation (HDC), or MIDA online via the InvestMalaysia portal.